uniment/MethodChains.jl/README.md

 # *Errata / Points of Debate*

-0. Multi-chaining is buggy.
-I was hacking the code at the same time as working out the ideas for how it should work, so it's still in spaghetti mode.
-For example, `@macroexpand @mc (1,2,3).{x=5;it...;them.+x}` shows the definition of `x` just disappears.
-I need to fix this.
 1. I don't have multi-threading implemented yet.
 2. It might also be nice to have macros to make it easier to call `println`, or otherwise ignore an expression's return value.
-3. Up for debate: instead of `it` and `them`, use `me` and `us`? 🤔
-4. To add: subchain splatting (so that long rows can be made by splatting in vertically arranged expressions)?
+3. To add: subchain splatting (so that long rows can be made by splatting in vertically arranged expressions)?
-5. What's the adjoint of a chain or multi-chain?
+4. What's the adjoint of a chain or multi-chain?
-6. As mentioned before: what's the best way to copy values into new chains, and drop old chains?
+5. As mentioned before: what's the best way to copy values into new chains, and drop old chains?
 Left-aligned, right-aligned, etc.?